Political ties could prove double-edged sword for Chinese chipmaker

 A Micron deal could be particularly sensitive given the recent U.S.-China history involving chips.

-China issued Qualcomm Inc a record $975 million fine this year for anti-monopolistic behaviour.
+China issued Qualcomm Inc (QCOM.O) a record $975 million fine this year for anti-monopolistic behavior.